 The editors at Solutions Review have done much of the work for you, curating this directory of the best Apache Spark books on Amazon.
 Titles have been selected based on the total number and quality of reader user reviews and ability to add business value.
 Each of the books listed in this compilation have met a minimum criteria of 5 reviews and a 4-star-or-better ranking.

-Below you will find a library of titles from recognized industry analysts, experienced practitioners, and subject matter experts spanning the depths of real-time data streaming all the way to development and design.
+Below you will find a library of titles from recognized industry analysts, experienced practitioners, and subject matter experts spanning the depths of big data processing all the way to machine learning algorithms.
 This compilation includes publications for practitioners of all skill levels.